-If you’re not a triathlete, you might not know what a brick workout is.
+If you’re not a triathlete, the word “brick” might not instill fear in your heart.
+Brick workouts are a cornerstone of multisport training.
 And even if you do know what one is, you might not know why it would be a good idea to add them to your training.

 In this article, we’ll tell you everything that you need to know about doing brick workouts.
 We’re mostly speaking to runners who are thinking about or who are new to triathlons, but they could always be a good way to get in cross-training too.